petershin/liferay-learn/docs/dxp/latest/en/system-administration/using-glowroot-with-liferay.md

 `docker run -e GLOWROOT_ENABLED=true -it -m 8g -p 8080:8080 liferay/dxp:latest`

 If using a Tomcat bundle, run Glowroot from the command line.
 Navigate to your bundle's `$CATALINA_HOME/bin` folder.
-Then execute `./catalina.sh glowroot run`.
+Then execute `./catalina.sh glowroot run` (or `catalina.bat glowroot run` on Windows).

 ## Accessing Glowroot